Chinese Zodiac and Western Astrology Combined: What They Reveal Together

 Your Chinese zodiac animal and Western birth chart describe different parts of you.
 See what happens when you combine both systems — and why neither tells the full story alone.

-Most people know their Western zodiac sign and their Chinese zodiac animal.
+Most people know their Western zodiac sign and their Chinese zodiac animal — though the full Chinese Zodiac Calculator guide shows there is far more than the year animal.
 Few realize that combining both systems creates a far richer picture of personality than either system alone.

 Western astrology maps your character through the planets and the seasonal or stellar zodiac.
 Chinese astrology maps it through a completely independent system based on cycles of years, months, days, and hours.
 When you layer one on top of the other, patterns emerge that neither system reveals alone.